 - Nonsteroidal anti-inflammatory drugs, such as aspirin and ibuprofen, to reduce pain

 - Medicines used to temporarily stop ovaries from making estrogen and progesterone

-- Changing the diet to increase protein and decrease sugar and caffeine intake
+- Changing your diet to eat more protein and less sugar and caffeine

-- Vitamin supplements such as vitamin B-6, calcium, and magnesium
+- Taking vitamin supplements, such as vitamin B-6, calcium, and magnesium

 Can PMS be prevented?

-For some women, making lifestyle changes helps to reduce the occurrence of PMS symptoms.
+For some people, making lifestyle changes helps to reduce the occurrence of PMS symptoms.
 These changes may include: